Joanne0330/CV/README.md

 - **St. Marylebone School, London (2012 - recent)**
 - **Townley Grammar School, Bexley Kent (2013 - recent)**

-   - Strong and quick analytical ability and accute observation over students' playing during lessons.
+   - Strong and quick analytical ability and acute observation over students' playing during lessons.
    - Ability to quickly form a structured plan and solution for students to focus on for improvement.
    - Ability to verbalise and demonstrate the plan in a friendly and supportive manner.
    - Showing patience and ability to plan longterm goals for students, especially for important concerts or exams.

 ### Founder and Violinist of the Mancini String Quartet
-   - Demonstrating experieces in good communications with clients for weddings and other events.
+   - Demonstrating experiences in good communications with clients for weddings and other events.
-   - Ability to arrange music for particular ensembles in creatvie and formatic ways to satisfy clients' requests.
+   - Ability to arrange music for particular ensembles in creative and formmatic ways to satisfy clients' requests.
    - Experiences in organising travel and other arrangements for musicians in the ensemble.
-   - Expereices in ensuring smooth running of the service on the day.
+   - Experiences in ensuring smooth running of the service on the day.

 ## Education